korneelverraes/Ctrl-Wheely-2.0/README.md

 19/01/2026

 ## Introduction
 In contemporary cars, large touchscreens force drivers to take their eyes off the road, even for simple actions.
 This conflicts with the need for focus and safety while driving.
-Ctrl-Wheely originates from this tension and rethinks vehicle control in a more natural way.
+Ctrl-Wheely originates from this tension and rethinks vehicle control more naturally.
 The system combines a modular rotary controller with targeted haptic feedback, allowing functions to feel intuitive and to be operated by touch rather than sight.

 Essential information such as climate and media settings is displayed on a head-up display directly within the driver’s field of view.
 Through a carefully considered mechanical design, Ctrl-Wheely creates a robust physical interaction that feels faster, causes less distraction, and restores balance to the driving experience.